Séamus Shinnors: Inter-county

 To many it seemed as if Shinnors’s playing days were over.
 Two years later in 1978, however, he was drafted onto the Galway senior panel by his old under-21 teammate Michael ‘Babs’ Keating.
 He trained in secret until May 1979.
 Shinnors’s first outing with Galway was an All-Ireland quarter-final meeting with Laois.
 While Galway were expected to win the game easily they struggled in patches but still won by 1-23 to 3-10.
 The subsequent All-Ireland semi-final saw Cork providing the opposition.
 Cork had been the reigning champions for the previous three years and were two games away from capturing a record-equaling four in-a-row.
 In an exciting game Shinnors made some excellent saves and contributed to Galway’s 2-14 to 1-13 victory over one of the greatest teams of all-time.
 The subsequent championship decider saw Galway take on Kilkenny.
 In one of the worst All-Ireland finals of recent decades Shinnors had an absolute nightmare of a game.
 A ’70 by Liam 'Chunky' O’Brien after just four minutes dipped, hit off Shinnors and ended up in the Galway net.
 Galway fought back and went two points up twelve minutes into the second half, however.
 They failed to score for the rest of the game.
 Four minutes before the end of the game another long-range free for Kilkenny ended up in the net behind Shinnors.
 It was a score which summed up the day as Kilkenny went on to win by 2-12 to 1-8.

 This defeat shook Shinnors’s confidence; however, he remained on the panel for the National Hurling League in late 1979 and early 1980.
 He assumed that he would be lining out in the championship, however, a few weeks before Galway’s first outing Shinnors receive a letter explaining that he had been dropped from the panel.
 It was the end of his inter-county career.
-Even more heartbreaking for Shinnors was the fact that Galway went on to win the All-Ireland that year, their first title in fifty-seven years.
+Even more heartbreaking for Shinnors was that Galway went on to win the All-Ireland that year, their first title in fifty-seven years.